gtimelog/gtimelog/gtimelog.rst

 ``gtimelog`` displays all the things you've done today, calculates the total time you spent working, and the total time you spent "slacking".
-It also advises you how much time you still have to work today to get 8 hours of work done.
-There are two basic views: one shows all the activities in chronological order, with starting and ending times, while another groups all entries with the same into one activity and just shows the total duration.
+It also advises you how much time you still have to work today to get 8 hours of work done, and how much time is left just to have spent a workday at the office (the number of hours in a day is configurable).

+There are three basic views: one shows all the activities in chronological order, with starting and ending times; another groups all entries with the same title into one activity and just shows the total duration; and a third one groups all entries from the same categories into one line with the total duration.

 At the end of the day you can send off a daily report by choosing ``Report...`` from the menu.
 You can select a date and a date range (day/week/month) and